Indian Myna Birds

 Council no longer offers residents the option to hire a trap.
 If you want to trap Indian Myna birds in your backyard, you have two options:

-- To build your own trap.
+- Build your own trap.
 Plans to build your own trap are found here.

 - Purchase a trap from Narellan Men’s Shed.
 Traps are available for purchase by contacting firstname.lastname@example.org.
 The address for Narellan Men’s Shed is 1 Mount Annan Drive, Narellan (located behind the Macarthur Centre for Sustainable Living).